How to Wash Silk Vintage Clothes

 Make sure to avoid using harsh detergents or bleach, as these can damage the silk fibres.

-Wash Silk in Lukewarm Water
+Clean Silk in Lukewarm Water

 Keep in mind that hot water can damage the silk fibres and disturb its feel.